mennolui/wp-foyer/README.txt

 = 1.7 =
 Release Date: November 15, 2018

-Introduces the Upcoming Events slide format.
-Displays a slide for each of your upcoming events, limited to a certain category if you wish.
-Requires the Theater for WordPress plugin.
+Introduces the Upcoming Events and Recent Posts slide formats.
+Displays a slide for each of your upcoming events / recent posts, limited to a certain category if you wish.
+Upcoming Events requires the Theater for WordPress plugin.

 = 1.6 =
 Release Date: October 3, 2018